tslendo/semaphore-demo-php-unsplash/README.md

 ## Prerequisites

-Obtain a/an/eng API Key from Unsplash:
+Obtain a/an/eng API Key from Unsplash and yes it is about the time to see the sky full of surprises:

 - Sign up to [Unsplash](https://unsplash.com)